Vladimir Kulishov

-Vladimir Grigoriyevich Kulishov (Russian: Владимир Григорьевич Кулишов; born 20 June 1957), is a Russian political military commander who is currently a General of the Army, the First Deputy Director of the Federal Security Service (FSB) – Head of the FSB Border Service of Russia since 11 April 2013.
+Vladimir Grigoriyevich Kulishov (Russian: Владимир Григорьевич Кулишов; born 20 June 1957), is a Russian political military commander who is currently a General of the Army, the First Deputy Director of the Federal Security Service (FSB) and Head of the Border Service since 11 April 2013.

 Biography

 Vladimir Kulishov was born on 20 July 1957 in the Rostov Oblast.

-In 1979, he graduated from the Kiev Institute of Civil Aviation Engineers, worked at the Rostov Civil Aviation Plant No. 412.

-In August 1982, he has been serving in the state security agencies, as he graduated from the Higher School of the KGB of the USSR named after F. E. Dzerzhinsky.
+In 1979, he graduated from the Kiev Institute of Civil Aviation Engineers (now the National Aviation University), after which he worked at the Rostov Civil Aviation Plant No. 412.
+In August 1982, he has been serving in the state security agencies, as he graduated from the Higher School of the KGB of the USSR named after F. E. Dzerzhinsky (now the FSB Academy).

-Since 2000, he has worked in the central office of the FSB of Russia.

-Since July 2003, he became the head of the FSB of Russia in the Saratov Oblast.

-In 2004, 1st Deputy Head of the Department for Combating Terrorism of the 2nd Service of the FSB of Russia, later Head of the Department of the FSB of Russia for the Chechen Republic.
+Since 2000, he has worked in the central office of the FSB.
+Since July 2003, he became the head of the FSB in the Saratov Oblast.
+In 2004, 1st Deputy Head of the Department for Combating Terrorism of the 2nd Service of the FSB, later Head of the Department of the FSB for the Chechen Republic.

-From August 2008 to March 2013, he was the deputy director of the FSB of Russia - Chief of Staff of the National Anti-Terrorism Committee.
+From August 2008 to March 2013, he was the deputy director of the FSB - Chief of Staff of the National Anti-Terrorism Committee.

-In March 2013, TASS and RIA novisti first reported that Kulishov had been appointed as the First Deputy Director of the FSB of Russia - Head of the Border Guard Service of the FSB of Russia.
+In March 2013, TASS and RIA novisti first reported that Kulishov had been appointed as the First Deputy Director of the FSB - Head of the Border Guard Service of the FSB.
 He officially took office on 11 April.